pburtchaell/react-notification/README.md

 |-----------|------------------------------------------------------------|
 | onClick   | Callback function to run when the action is clicked        |
 | onDismiss | Callback function to run when dismissAfter timer runs out  |

+onClick is called with parameter *deactivate*, which is a function and can be called to set the notification to inactive.
+Used to activate notification exit animation on click.

 For NotificationStack component: